-Charts of the week from 16 to 20 January 2023: natural gas consumption, Slovenian industrial producer prices and number of persons in employment
+Charts of the week from 15 to 22 December 2025: Slovenian industrial producer prices, electricity consumption by consumption group, number of persons in employment and other charts

 National productivity board